andrey-maltsev-eee/eee-starter-kit/lesson-03-digital-inputs/README.md

 # Lesson 03: Digital Inputs & Push Buttons

-Goal: Understand how digital inputs (push buttons) work and how to read their states using Arduino.
+Goal: Understand how digital inputs (push buttons in my case) work and how to read their states using Arduino.

 ### Components Required:
 1 x Elegoo Uno R3